Off-Grid Power and Energy Use

 Power supports:

-When power fails, these systems should still degrade gracefully, not collapse.
+When power fails, these systems should degrade gracefully, not collapse.
+That is the mark of good design.

 How this fits into daily homestead practices

-That’s why power is woven into daily homestead practices, not isolated as a one-time install.
+That is why power is woven into daily homestead practices, not isolated as a one-time install.

-*Power should support your life — not control it.
+Power should support your life, not control it.

 Discipline outlasts hardware.